snesrev/smw/BUILDING.md

 # Welcome to the building instructions for the project!
-Please make sure to prepeare the required files and install the necessary dependencies for your current OS.
+Please make sure to prepare the required files and install the necessary dependencies for your current OS.

 # Requirements:
   * A Super Mario World rom (Make sure to rename it to `smw.sfc`)